 As formation flying missions become more abundant, multi-functional software systems like the HSA will become more common.
 As the complexity of these software systems increase, it is vital to carefully consider how these systems should be architected so that time can be saved on the development of the system.
-The contents of this paper aimed to show this in action by providing a concise look at the design and development process of the HSA flight software deployment for the VISORS mission.
+The contents of this paper aimed to show this in action by providing a concise look at the design and development process of the HSA flight software deployment.
 By thinking critically about what drives the design of the HSA, a robust, modular architecture was developed.
-The choice of the Fprime software framework facilitated the design of the software system and enabled fast, concurrent development among all team members.
+The design of the software system as well as the benefits of the Fprime software framework enabled fast, concurrent development among all team members.
 This concurrency allowed for more time for testing and provided a higher level of confidence that this ambitious mission could be successful regardless of schedule, cost, and staffing constraints.
-As the development of the HSA continues into the future, developers should work with mission operators to further iterate the design within the confines of the mission requirements.
+As the development of the HSA continues into the future, developers should work with mission operators to further iterate the design within the confines of the requirements of the mission.
 Further iteration will result in a system that is even more user-friendly while also increasing reliability and robustness for ground based testing and on orbit operations.